Utkarssh11/kuvaka-gemini-clone-assignment/README.md

 ---

-## A Note of Thanks 💛
+## Thank You 💛

-Thank you, **Kuvaka Tech**, for giving me the opportunity to work on this assignment.
+Thank you, **Kuvaka Tech**, for giving me the opportunity to work on this assignment
-It was a great experience to build and demonstrate my frontend skills through this project.
+It was a great experience to build and demonstrate my frontend skills through this project